Ekaterina-hub140/Ekaterina/README.md

 11)Site Checker -  a Python program that implements a site checker with time scheduling.
 This program will attempt to connect to a specified website at regular intervals and notify you if the site is down.
 You can modify the email notification part to suit your needs.

+12)Inverted Index - it searches text files (docx and txt) for what the user needs to find in the text (case sensitive) An Inverted Index is a data structure used to create full text search.
+Given a set of text files, the program creates an inverted index.
+It has a simple user interface to do a search using that inverted index which returns a list of files that contain the query term / terms.

 For the site sample please, see my other repository (Blog-Django2)